 Figure 1.
 Example of SRC consortium structure.

-SRC consortia must be based on true collaboration.
+SRC consortia must be based on multi disciplinary collaboration.
 The research work must not rely too heavily on a single site of research, research team or scientific discipline.
 This will require sufficient resources for managing and coordinating the consortium operations and for carrying out the consortium's interaction activities.
 The consortia should work towards a balanced gender composition.